TAMPA MILITARY DIVORCE MEDIATION

 Are you and your partner looking to get a divorce in the state of Florida?
 Have you served or are you currently serving in the U.S. military?
 Military divorces can be resolved through mediation, a process that is more streamlined, private, and cost-effective than traditional divorce court.
 However, it is critical to work with a mediator who is knowledgeable about the special issues affecting military personnel and their civilian spouses.

-Reineke Mediations has assisted many military couples in the Tampa Bay Area during her three-decade career, including active duty, reservists, and retired military.
+Attorney Mediator Beth Reineke has assisted many military couples in the Tampa Bay / St. Petersburg Area during her three-decade career, including active duty, reservists, and retired military.
 Attorney Beth Reineke is Certified by the Florida Supreme Court to conduct mediations for both divorce and custody matters.
 If you are looking to work with an experienced, compassionate, and effective Tampa military divorce mediation lawyer with an in-depth understanding of the armed forces, don’t hesitate to reach out today!

-At Reineke Mediations, we have counseled many officers and enlisted personnel serving at MacDill Air Force Base, and we welcome service members from all branches of the armed services.
+At Reineke Mediations, we have counseled many officers and enlisted personnel serving at MacDill Air Force Base and other duty stations around the world, and we welcome service members from all branches of the armed services.
 Beth Reineke has practiced in divorce and family law for over 30 years but now devotes her practice exclusively to alternatives to divorce litigation.

 Military families face unique challenges in dealing with divorce, child custody, and related matters.
 The federal rules are complex and family matters are complicated by deployments, transfers, and other realities of the military lifestyle.

 Beth Reineke understands these realities, and she will help you work out a fair and practical agreement regarding:

 - Military pensions: A military spouse is entitled to a portion or an equal share of the service member’s pension, depending on years of service and overlapping years of marriage.